 Introduction

-MongoDB to SQL Migration allows users to export MongoDB collections to a SQL file or database.
-It is readily integrated with the Tasks feature which lets users automate migration.
+MongoDB to SQL Migration allows you to export MongoDB collections to a SQL file or database.
+You can automate MongoDB to SQL Migration using Studio 3T’s Tasks feature.

 In a nutshell: